What to do in Wellington

 Cuba street is one of the most prominent streets in the Wellington CBD.
 It known for being quirky, eccentric and a little bit bohemian.
 Unfortunately it has become a bit more commercialized, with the likes of Farmers and Cotton On taking real estate there.
 If you look past the franchise stores, you will find the gems - the buskers, graffiti-adorned alleyways, art galleries, little boutiques and authentic eateries.

 I could eat out for every meal for about a year and still not try all of the food I want to try in Wellington.
 The food scene here is next level.
 I was trying to work out what the difference between eateries in Auckland and Wellington is and I came to the conclusion that while Auckland cafes do great food and create great atmospheres, Wellington cafes and restaurants create an experience and tell a story.
-For example, the American-inspired restaurant Sweet Mother's Kitchen on Courtenay place transports you to New Orleans, with Southern Style American food in a cosy but quirky setting.
-Floridita's, on the other hand, is the epitome of elegance with homemade sweets and breads and a speciality egg dishes.
+For example, the American-inspired restaurant Sweet Mother's Kitchen on Courtenay place transports you to New Orleans, with Southern Style American food in a cozy but quirky setting.
+Floridita's on the other hand is the epitome of elegance with homemade sweets and breads and a specialty egg dishes.
 Who would have thought you could perfect the art of eggs on toast to this kind of level!
 These are just two places that I visited.
 I could ramble on and on about places I ate at or want to eat at but I guess you will have to go and explore, taste and see for yourself!
 Some places that I tried and would highly recommend are Loretta, Six Barrel Soda Co., Olive, Enigma and Egmont St. Eatery.